opnsh/DNS-query-application/README.md

 # DNS query application

-A python application using flask to send and receive DNS requests.
+A python application using flask to send and receive DNS requests without any DNS package or library.

 ![HOME](./static/img/DNS_APP.png "DNS APP")